penguin-statistics/recognizer/README.md

 ## Build `penguin-stats-recognize`

 With CMake and Emscripten, `penguin-stats-recognize` can easily be built.
-In order to build it, run Emscripten CMake in `build` directory:
+To build it, run Emscripten CMake in the project root:

 ```sh
 emcmake cmake -S . -B build